javaplus/DockerKubesDojo/labs/kube_override_cmd.md

 You can override the start command (right now it's defaulting to what was defined in the Dockerfile) using the `command` property in your `Deployment` YAML.
 The `command` property goes at the same depth the `env` property did in the last step.
 Add the following to your `Deployment` and try to redeploy it with the `kubectl apply -f ...` command used before.
 Take note of how `REDIS_HOST` is passed, surrounded by `$()`.
 This is important for the variable to resolve at runtime, otherwise it would just take the literal string `$REDIS_HOST`.

+Go ahead and update the **k8s/app-envvars/deployment-base.yaml** now to override the command the container should run.
+See the syntax below.

 > Use the completed `deployment-with-envvars.yaml` file as a guide if you're having trouble placing this configuration in the file.

 ```yaml
         command: